onedata/onedata-documentation/docs/user-guide/shares.md

 Files in Onedata can be made public and available for unauthenticated users.
-The simplest way to achieve that is to create a **Share** of a chosen file or directory (the whole space can be shared as well), which is essentially a public link pointing to the dataset.
+The simplest way to achieve that is to create a **Share** of a chosen file or directory (the whole space can be shared as well), which is essentially a public link pointing to the collection.

 ## Sharing a file or directory